 Cloud Computing Bootcamps

 There are several coding bootcamp programs that train students in cloud computing and related fields.
-These bootcamps are designed to teach relevant knowledge and in-demand skills required to start a career.
+These online courses for cloud computing are designed to teach relevant knowledge and in-demand skills required to start a career.
 They offer specialized training to students in the field of their choice and ensure that the students are job-ready after completing the program.

 Coding bootcamps are more affordable and shorter than traditional university programs.
 They also provide financing options for low-income students.
-Some bootcamps offer a deferred tuition plan that allows students to attend the school for free until they secure good jobs.
-There are also bootcamps that guarantee job placements.
-If the student doesn’t get a job within a pre-determined period after graduation, their tuition is refunded.
+Some bootcamps offer a deferred tuition plan that allows students to attend school for free until they secure good jobs.
+There are also bootcamps that guarantee job placements, meaning that if the student doesn’t get a job within a pre-determined period after graduation, their tuition is waived.

 Community colleges are two-year institutions that provide students with an associate degree upon completion.
 They are also known as junior colleges and are open to students who are at least 18 years old and have a high school diploma or GED.